 By his divine power, God has given us everything we need for living a godly life.
 We have received all of this by coming to know him, the one who called us to himself by means of his marvelous glory and excellence. – 2 Peter 1:3 (NLT)

 God did not create us to be mere mortals.
-We have inherited eternal life, have been given peace and joy beyond understanding, and a superhuman strength to endure anything life throws our way.
+We have inherited eternal life, have been given peace and joy beyond understanding, and a supernatural strength to endure anything life throws our way.
 We have access to the same power that raised Jesus from the dead – He (the Holy Spirit) literally lives within us!
 God has equipped us with everything we could possibly need (and more) to live a godly and abundant life in Him.

 Yet many of us walk around dressed as Clark Kent instead of Superman.